 - Graduate Records Exam score (General Test - Students with combined scores lower than 290 on the verbal and math sections and a 4.0 on the analytical writing section may be considered for conditional admission only)

 - $60 processing fee (nonrefundable).

-- Writing sample (professional or academic, not to exceed 10 pages)
+- Writing sample (professional or academic)

 - Three letters of recommendation (Students with undergraduate degrees from SUU’s Communication Department do not need letters if their graduation date is 3 years or less from the time of application)

 P.O.
 Box 8008

 Applications are accepted for fall and spring semesters.
 Priority will be given to those applicants who meet the listed deadlines.
 An acceptance decision is made upon completion of an applicant’s file, and candidates are notified after the Department Graduate Council reviews applications.
 For additional information about admission requirements, assistantships, and deadlines, contact: